 When the Robinsons land on a planet known as the Intergalactic Junkyard, Dr. Smith encounters an alien Junkman (Marcel Hillaire) and agrees to trade many of the Robot’s vital components for a supply of fresh food.
-Thereafter, the Junkman begins to assume the Robot’s personality; but fails to develop the most important trait of all.
+Despite assuming the Robot’s personality as a result of the trade, the Junkman fails to acquire the most important trait of all.

 The final episode of Lost in Space, “Junkyard in Space” combines childish camp with a heartwarming story.
 Those of a sensitive nature may therefore wish to view this offering, which benefits from a poignant subplot involving Will and the Robot.

 “Junkyard in Space” operates on a premise (i.e., Dr. Smith secretly dealing with an eccentric alien and exchanging the Robot for food) recycled from season one’s “The Space Trader,” an equally lackluster contribution from Barney Slater.